| TERMIOS(4) | Device Drivers Manual | TERMIOS(4) |

 character array is named c_cc, and its maximum index

-is NCCS
+is NCCS.

 Values of the c_iflag field describe the basic terminal input control, and are composed of following masks:

-In the context of asynchronous serial data transmission, a break condition is defined as a sequence of zero-valued bits that continues for more than the time to send one byte.
+IGNBRKBRKINTIGNPARPARMRKINPCKISTRIPINLCRIGNCRICRNLIXONIXOFFIXANYIMAXBELIUCLCIn the context of asynchronous serial data transmission, a break condition is defined as a sequence of zero-valued bits that continues for more than the time to send one byte.
 The entire sequence of zero-valued bits is interpreted as a single break condition, even if it continues for a time equivalent to more than one byte.
 In contexts other than asynchronous serial data transmission the definition of a break condition is implementation defined.

-is set, a break condition
+If IGNBRK is set, a break condition

 detected on input is ignored, that is, not put on the input queue and

 therefore not read by any process.
-If IGNBRK
+If IGNBRK is not

-is set, the break condition flushes
+set and BRKINT is set, the break condition flushes

 the input and output queues and if the terminal is the controlling terminal